The "Mexican Problem": Bracero Program

 The Braceros were placed into a system that was organized to largely benefit the business owners which on a case by case basis, whether purposefully or inadvertently subjected them to speech that dehumanized them.
-Although Braceros were necessary during the war to make up the labor shortage, they continued to be necessary afterwards as business owners would rely on them, and even categorize Mexican workers based off of who worked most effectively.
+Although Braceros were necessary during the war to make up the labor shortage, they continued to be necessary afterwards as business owners would rely on them, and even categorize Mexican workers based on who worked most effectively.
 This caused Mexican laborers to be subject to a class system which labeled them as being less or more and would create a story and associated definition tied to Mexican agricultural workers.

 The employer varying Braceros were often given wages under catered circumstances to that business and in one example in Oregon were given 14–16 cents per box picked.
 The pears had to be in good condition in order for a Bracero worker to obtain a higher wage.
 Despite there being exploitative practices in many areas, one of the states that actually boasted fairly just working conditions and treatment was Oregon.
 States such as Idaho were banned from continuing to hire Braceros because of the general rejection and largely prejudicial attitudes against Braceros.
 Some Oregonian citizens categorized Braceros as being agreeable for the work done in the fields and work done outside because of their perceived fitting biological traits including emphasis on darker skin and nationality.
 These stereotypes added to the definition of Mexican citizens being inferior which added to the prevailing biases among Americans found in the "Mexican Problem".